wtnwin111/interview/README.md

     53) There is 25 horses, need find the fastest 5 ones, there are 5 racing tracks, so each race can have 5 horse to have a competition.
 How any round need it.
     54) Given two axis-aligned rectangles A and B. Write a function to determine if the two rectangles overlap.
         Each rectangle is identified by the left-up corner and right-down corner.
+    55) Sudoku Game: Given a 3*3 matrix, and 1-8 numbers in random order, 1 place as space.
+        Write code to find the min exchange of numbers to make the matrix in order 5 4 1           1 2 3
+            3   2   --->    8   4
+            7 8 6           7 6 5

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?